 So hard to decide.
 I think it totally depends on the party.
 I usually end up making or buying what I’m asked and then bring along a few things I know I will be able to eat and that some other health-minded people will try.

 But I wanted to bring something I could eat, so I developed this Paleo pumpkin pie recipe for me.
-I cook Paleo quite often for family parties and they don’t even know they are eat Paleo.
+I cook Paleo quite often for family parties and they don’t even know they are eating Paleo.
 But with something like a pie, it’s just not quite the same.
 Let’s put it this way – my dad can tell this pie ain’t normal and if it ain’t normal, he ain’t gonna eat it.

-I like that I can eat it and hey, if no one else wants to eat it – LEFTOVERS!
+I like that I can eat it and hey if no one else wants to eat it – LEFTOVERS!
 I really like this crust.
 The almond flour goes so well with the pumpkin filling and I love how firm the filling is too – and just look at how pretty the coconut cream is on top!